 Canberra Data Centres to invest more than $500m in one region

-Canberra Data Centres (CDC) has broken ground on a new 20 MW data centre in Fyshwick, Australia.
+Canberra Data Centers (CDC) has broken ground on a new 20 MW data center in Fyshwick, Australia.

-The new facility joins CDC’s one existing data centre Fyshwick with 18 MW capacity, and its three data centres in Hume, Australian Capital Territory (ACT), which are capable of delivering a total of 21 MW of capacity.
+The new facility joins CDC’s one existing data center Fyshwick with 18 MW capacity, and its three data centers in Hume, Australian Capital Territory (ACT), which are capable of delivering a total of 21 MW of capacity.